 If you make it past the notorious face control at Munich's premier late spot, you'll encounter a crowd of Bundesliga reserve players,...

 A hint of Asia in the Englischer Garten awaits at the Japanisches Teehaus, right by an idyllic duck pond.

 Bayerisches Nationalmuseum information

-It’s easy to miss, but the building’s basement also holds an evocative collection of Krippen (nativity scenes), some with a Cecil B DeMille–style cast of thousands.
-Retold in everything from paper to wood to resin, there are Christmas story scenes here from Bohemia, Moravia and Tyrol, but the biggest contingent hails from Naples.
-Also down here is the excellent museum shop.
+It’s easy to miss, but the building’s basement also holds an evocatively displayed collection of Krippen (nativity scenes), some with a Cecil B DeMille–style cast of thousands.
+Retold in paper, wood and resin, there are Christmas-story scenes here from Bohemia, Moravia and Tyrol, but the biggest contingent hails from Naples.
+Also here is the excellent museum shop.